• Sign In

 filler@godaddy.com

-The Southeastern Women In Music Symposium is proud to premiere a new event in 2025 called the Women's Chamber Collaborative.
-This event is organized by Layla Booker and Evelyn Taylor, who are currently percussionists majoring in music education.
-The Women's Chamber Collaborative provides a small group experience for high school students to improve their craft and build their confidence as a woman in music.
-Registration is open now.
-The Southeastern Women in Music Symposium's Women's Chamber Collaborative will take place from May 9th-10th, 2025, at Tennessee Technological University.
+The Southeastern Women in Music Symposium proudly premiered a new event in 2025 called the Women's Chamber Collaborative.
+The event was organized by Layla Booker and Evelyn Taylor, percussionists who were both majoring in music education at the time.
+The Women’s Chamber Collaborative provided a small group experience for high school students to improve their craft and build confidence as young women in music.
+The inaugural Women's Chamber Collaborative took place from May 9–10, 2025, at Tennessee Technological University in Cookeville, Tennessee.

 Layla Booker is a dedicated junior Music Education major at Tennessee Tech University, maintaining a 3.75 GPA.
 Layla is deeply immersed in her craft as a percussionist in both the Marching and Concert TTU Bands and a member of the percussion ensembles.
 She also participates actively in TTU's upper-level choir, Chorale, where she shares her love of singing.